Home

 What is the difference between OBD1 and OBD2?

-The beauty of the OBD system is that the ports are standardised, allowing any car to be connected using the same cable, in a similar way that USB is the standard for mobile phones and laptops.
+The beauty of OBD systems is their standardised ports, allowing any car to connect with the same cable.
+This is much like USB works for phones and laptops.

 OBD2 was introduced in 1996 and included many more features.
 This new standard was developed to be future-proof, unlike OBD1, and is still used today.